-Notification of Absence -
+Notification of Absence

-If a student is going to be absent, the parents must contact the school and provide an explanation.
-If prior contact is not possible, the parents should provide a written excuse as soon as possible.
-When no excuse is provided, the absence will be unexcused and the student will be considered truant.
-If the absence of a student appears to be questionable or excessive, the school staff will try to help parents improve their child's attendance.
-PARENTS/GUARDIANS MUST NOTIFY THEIR CHILD'S SCHOOL IF THEIR CHILD IS ABSENT OR TARDY.
+PARENTS/GUARDIANS MUST NOTIFY THEIR CHILD'S SCHOOL IF THEIR CHILD

+IS ABSENT OR TARDY.
 Telephone contact may be made by calling the school directly.
 Parents are asked to leave a message on the school's answering machine if calling before school hours.
-If a child is absent and parents do not notify the school by 9:30 a.m., and automated phone service makes an effort thereafter to contact the absent child's home.
+If a child is absent and parents do not notify the school by 9:00 a.m., an automated phone service makes an effort thereafter to contact the absent child's home.
 A signed note of excuse from a parent or doctor is required when the student returns to school.

-Excused Absences -
+Excused Absences